citahub/cyton-android/README.md

 ### Private key and address

-Cyton is a blockchain wallet which supports Ethereum and [CITA](https://citahub.com/#/) (CITA uses same SECP256k1 signature algorithm), you can use same private key and address. **Cyton never saves your private key directly, you need to input password to sign every transaction.
-If you forget your private key, Cyton can not find and recover it, so you should save private key (keystore and mnemonic) carefully.**
+Cyton is a blockchain wallet which supports Ethereum and [CITA] (CITA uses same SECP256k1 signature algorithm), you can use same private key and address. **Cyton never saves your private key directly, you need to input password to sign every transaction.
+If you forget your private key, Neuron can not find and recover it, so you should save private key (keystore and mnemonic) carefully.**

 Cyton supports importing wallet through private key, keystore and mnemonic, and supports exporting keystore.